lberthaut/Argentbank/README.md

 # Project #10 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend and the Frontend for Argent Bank.

-## Getting Started
+## Back-End

-### Prerequisites

 Argent Bank uses the following tech stack: